opentripplanner/OpenTripPlanner/ARCHITECTURE.md

    class has the same name as the interface with prefix `Default`.
  - `Domain Model` A model witch encapsulate a business area.
 In the drawing two examples are shown, the `transit` and `vhicleposition` domain model.
-The transit model is more complex so the implementation have a separate `Service` and `Repository`.
-Almost all http endpoints are , read-only so the `Service` can focus on serving the http API endpoints, while the repository is used to maintain the model by the updaters.
+The transit model is more complex so the implementation has a separate `Service` and `Repository`.
+Almost all http endpoints are, read-only so the `Service` can focus on serving the http API endpoints, while the repository is used to maintain the model by the updaters.